-Version Date Summary of changes 0.8 02/05/2022 Vaccination exemptions added (pages 8-9) Nau Mai Rā travel pass is no longer acceptable as a valid entry into New Zealand (page 12) Important note on NZeTA (New Zealand Electronic Travel Authority (page 12) Reminders to travellers to ensure they are not infringed on arrival in New Zealand (page 16) Minor grammatical and formatting changes 0.7 13/04/2022 Further updates to NZTD processes, including conditional pass and manual paper form.
-Changes to QFT pathway Passenger arrival cards Minor structure and content revisions 0.6 29/03/2022 Adds information about a new conditional Traveller Pass that ca be issued via the New Zealand Traveller Declaration.
+Version Date Summary of changes 0.8.1 04/05/2022 Vaccination requirements for travel to New Zealand updated to include changes for New Zealand residence-class visa holders and Australian citizens who are ordinarily resident in New Zealand (pages 8 and 12) References updated - Notices and revoke notices (pages 27 & 28 0.8 02/05/2022 Vaccination exemptions added (pages 8-9) Nau Mai Rā travel pass is no longer acceptable as a valid entry into New Zealand (page 12) Important note on NZeTA (New Zealand Electronic Travel Authority (page 12) Reminders to travellers to ensure they are not infringed on arrival in New Zealand (page 16) Minor grammatical and formatting changes 0.7 13/04/2022 Further updates to NZTD processes, including conditional pass and manual paper form.
+Changes to QFT pathway Passenger arrival cards Minor structure and content revisions 0.6 29/03/2022 Adds information about a new conditional Traveller Pass that car be issued via the New Zealand Traveller Declaration.
 Adds information about a new manual process and paper form for passengers unable to complete the online New Zealand Traveller Declaration.
 Update to specified airports and non-scheduled flights.
 0.5 25/03/2022 Incorporate changes due to implementation of the New Zealand Traveller Declaration.
-0.4 18/03/2022 Updated border reopening for Steps 3 and 4 Air Border Order amendments for unvaccinated travellers no longer required to go into MIQ Format of acceptable pre-departure documentation Traveller pass Updated inflight announcements References Minor grammatical and style changes through out document

-Version Date Summary of changes 0.3 04/03/2022 Incorporate changes removing self isolation and bringing forward Step 2 from 11:59pm 4 March 2002 Restructure and revision of content.
+Version Date Summary of changes 0.4 18/03/2022 Updated border reopening for Steps 3 and 4 Air Border Order amendments for unvaccinated travellers no longer required to go into MIQ Format of acceptable pre-departure documentation Traveller pass Updated inflight announcements References Minor grammatical and style changes through out document 0.3 04/03/2022 Incorporate changes removing self isolation and bringing forward Step 2 from 11:59pm 4 March 2002 Restructure and revision of content.
 0.2 26/02/2022 Incorporated feedback from Ministry of Health and aviation stakeholders.
 Insert links to final orders and notices.
 0.1 23/02/2022 Draft issued